Nickchapman3773/Uranium-Fever/README.md

 ## Animation & Visual
 - 3rd Person Camera Overhaul - Adds modernized camera features, such as shoulder swapping, smooth interactive camera movement, and fully fleshed out customizable camera positioning.
-- Armed to the Teeth Redux - Allows you to holster 4 weapons on your body at once.
+- Armed to the Teeth Redux - Allows the player to holster 4 weapons on their body at once.
 - Titans of the New West 2.0 - A complete reimagining and retexturing of power armor to achieve a much more heavy and imposing aesthetic.
 Also including many new features, animations, and sound effects.
 - B42 Optics - Seamlessly adds dual-render scopes into the game.
 - B42 True Learning - Adds contextual lean when aiming out from corners.